libp2p/docs/content/reference/glossary.md

 In IPFS, multihashes are a key component of the [CID, or content identifier](https://docs.ipfs.io/guides/concepts/cid/), and the "v0" version of CID is a "raw" multihash of a piece of content.
 A "modern" CID combines a multihash of some content with some compact contextualizing metadata, allowing content-addressed systems like IPFS to create more meaningful links between hash-addressed data.
 For more on the subject of hash-linked data structures in p2p systems, see [IPLD](https://ipld.io).

 Multihashes are often represented as [base58-encoded](https://en.wikipedia.org/wiki/Base58) strings, for example, `QmYyQSo1c1Ym7orWxLYvCrM2EmxFTANf8wXmmE7DWjhx5N`.
 The first two characters `Qm` are the multihash header for the SHA-256 hash algorithm with a length of 256 bits, and are common to all base58-encoded multihashes using SHA-256.

+### Multiplexing

+Multiplexing (or "muxing"), refers to the process of combining multiple streams of communication over a single logical "medium".
+For example, we can maintain multiple independent data streams over a single TCP network connection, which is itself of course being multiplexed over a single physical connection (ethernet, wifi, etc).

+Multiplexing allows peers to offer many [protocols](#protocol) over a single connection, which reduces network overhead and makes [NAT traversal](#nat-traversal) more efficient and effective.

+Applications built with libp2p get multiplexing "for free" via the [mplex specification](https://github.com/libp2p/specs/tree/master/mplex).

 ### NAT